Structure of the polynomials in preconditioned BiCG algorithms and the switching direction of preconditioned systems: Analysis of various preconditioned BiCG algorithms

 \subsection{Characteristic features of the four PBiCG algorithms}

 In this section, we present the characteristics of each of the PBiCG algorithms.
-These include the construction of the ISRV, the biorthogonal and biconjugate structures of the $\alpha_k$ and $\beta_k$, and the structures of the solution vector for each Krylov subspace.
-In the following equations, the underlined inner products are the typical descriptions on $\alpha_k$ and $\beta_k$. \\
+These include the construction of the ISRV, the biorthogonal and biconjugate structures of the $\alpha_k$ and $\beta_k$, and the structures of the recurrence formula of the solution vector.
+In the following equations, the underlined inner products are the typical descriptions on $\alpha_k$ and $\beta_k$.

 \begin{itemize}

 \item PBiCG corresponding to the conventional PCGS (\Alg~\ref{alg:pbicg_corresp_conv_pcgs}):

 \item Left-PBiCG (\Alg~\ref{alg:pbicg_corresp_Llpcgs}):